 An international conference was held in Mexico in June 1975.
 Elizabeth Reid led the Australian delegation, which also included Margaret Whitlam (the wife of the Prime Minister) and Susan Ryan (a member of the IWY secretariat and later a senator and federal minister).

-In October 1975 Elizabeth Reid resigned from her position as special adviser to the Prime MInister, following the decision to transfer it from the Prime Minister’s office to the Department of the Prime Minister and Cabinet.
+In October 1975 Elizabeth Reid resigned from her position as special adviser to the Prime MInister, following the decision to transfer her office from the Prime Minister’s Office to the Department of the Prime Minister and Cabinet.

 Records about International Women’s Year

 The National Archives holds a range of records of the National Advisory Committee and the IWY Secretariat, including submissions for grants to fund projects, and records of committee meetings.
 Records of other Australian Government agencies with an involvement in IWY activities are also held.
 A selection of these records is listed below.